 - FDI Inflow:

 Colonized by the Portuguese in the 16th century, Macau became a Special Administrative Region of the People’s Republic of China in 1999, and its chief executive is appointed by Beijing.
 The world’s largest gaming center, Macau is the only place in China where casinos are legal.
 The Macanese economy is growing so strongly that the International Monetary Fund is now projecting that by 2020, Macau will overtake Qatar and become the country with the world’s highest GDP per capita.
 Gaming-related taxes account for about 80 percent of government revenues.
-High-end patrons still account for more than half of gambling revenue, but attracting more middle-class visitors is crucial to future growth.
 There is a paucity of attractions for nongambling tourists, and government efforts to encourage economic diversification face formidable constraints.

 The top personal income tax rate is 12 percent, and the top corporate tax rate is 39 percent.
 Gambling tax revenues are quite high.
-The overall tax burden equals 25.0 percent of total domestic income.
-Over the past three years, government spending has amounted to 17.9 percent of the country’s output (GDP), and budget surpluses have averaged 12.6 percent of GDP.
+The overall tax burden equals 28.9 percent of total domestic income.
+Government spending has amounted to 18.5 percent of the country’s output (GDP) over the past three years, and budget surpluses have averaged 12.9 percent of GDP.
 Public debt is equivalent to 0.0 percent of GDP.

 The business environment is relatively favorable for enterprises, but the pace of business-friendly reform lags behind the pace in other countries.
 The labor market lacks dynamism and in many ways is dominated by casino operators.
 Gambling revenues surpass Las Vegas and are higher than anywhere else in the world.
 Monetary stability has been relatively well maintained, but spending on generous government subsidies increased by 45 percent in 2019.